Local Rule 8

 (B) The Court shall retain the right to award attorney fees to opposing counsel, without the filing of a written motion, upon a finding that the motion was spurious; that there was undue delay in proceeding with the case; or that there was an unexcused absence.

-(A) Reports of psychological evaluations and guardian ad litem shall be submitted to the magistrate’s office and shall be not filed with the clerk.
+(A) Reports of the guardian ad litem shall be submitted to the magistrate’s office and shall be not filed with the clerk.

-(B) The Administrative Judge is hereby designated as the contact person to accept and consider written comments and complaints regarding the performance of guardians ad litem.
-The Administrative Judge may designate a court staff person to complete any investigations required and maintain the appropriate records for approved guardians ad litem consistent with the Court’s local rules and Rule 48 of the Rules of Superintendence.
-The Chief Magistrate shall maintain files for all applicants and for individual’s approved for appointment of guardians ad litem with the court.
-The files shall contain all records and information required by Rule 48 of the Rules of Superintendence, and by local rules, for the selection and service of guardians ad litem including a certificate or other satisfactory proof of compliance with training requirements.
+(B) The Administrative Judge is designated as the contact person to accept and consider written comments and complaints regarding the performance of a guardian ad litem.
+The Administrative Judge may designate a court staff person to complete any investigations required and maintain the appropriate records for approved guardians ad litem consistent with the court’s local rules and Rule 48 of the Rules of Superintendence.
+The designated person shall maintain files for all applicants and for individual’s approved for appointment as guardians ad litem with the court.
+The files shall contain all records and information required by Rule 48 of the Rules of Superintendence, and by local rules. for the selection and service of guardians ad litem including a certificate or other satisfactory proof of compliance with training requirements.

-(C) Prior to the guardian ad litem being placed on the approved guardian ad litem list, he or she shall submit to a civil background check, and criminal background check through the Miami County Sheriff’s Department on an annual basis.
+(C) Prior to the guardian ad litem being placed on the approved guardian ad litem list, he or she shall submit to a civil background check, and criminal background check through the Miami County Sheriff’s Department.